hpe-dev-incubator/hpe-dev-portal/content/blog/java-coding-style-or-bad-practice.md

 In a code review, I would probably ask to change it (very politely and diplomatically, of course).
 The other team member may prefer without curly braces and depending on my position, that’s fine — I wouldn’t push it too much.
 There is not much you can do if the person is not convinced.
 There is no reason to fight over this (hm, or is there..?)

-# Checked versus Unchecked Exception
+# Checked versus unchecked exception

 Exceptions are events that happen outside of the normal flow.
 It allows programmers to separate the code that deals with the success path from those that deal with errors.